PV Module reverse characteristics for IBC modules

 Effect on the electrical shadings calculation

-However you cannot expect a spectacular gain with such a behaviour.
+However, you cannot expect a dramatic gain from such behavior.

 Intuitive explanation